neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 First, invoke the smart contract method which will return a `Promise<TransactionResult>`.
 The `TransactionResult` object contains two properties, `transaction` which is the full transaction object that was relayed to the network, and `confirmed` which is a function we can call to wait for the transaction to be confirmed.

-Thus, the second step of the process is to call `confirmed` which returns a `Promise<InvokeReceipt>`.
+Second, call `confirmed` which returns a `Promise<InvokeReceipt>`.
 This `InvokeReceipt` contains many useful properties, like the `event`s that were emitted during execution as well as the final `result` of the smart contract.
 To learn more, take a look at the detailed [documentation](/docs/smart-contract-apis#methods) on invoking smart contract methods.
 Methods marked with `@receive` also take an additional argument for the native assets to send with the invocation.

 Putting it all together, we see both forms of invoking smart contract methods in the above snippet.
 When we mint tokens, we use the 2-step form, and when we transfer we use the 1-step or shortcut form.

 ### Wrapping Up

 At this point, we have a fully functioning, although simplistic token contract.
 If you'd like to go into more details on some aspects or work on some of the parts we skipped, like event notifications or advanced topics like invoking other smart contracts, check out [NEO•ONE Courses](/course).
 Otherwise, head to the next section to learn about integrating a dapp with the NEO•ONE client and smart contract APIs.
 Once you have it integrated, try it out with the React boilerplate that was generated with create-react-app!

+---

 ## DApps